 - Increase your value to your organization.

 Situated within the School of Medicine, the Wake Forest DNP has unique opportunities for inter-professional partnerships.
 You will learn from a diverse team of DNPs, PhDs, and JDs and take 3 credits of elective online coursework at the Wake Forest School of Law.
 Through interactive, engaging online courses, you will become prepared for a leadership role in practice, management, business or education.

 Wake Forest School of Medicine has a long tradition of excellence in creating nursing leaders.
 The Academic Nursing department that has offered a highly-successful anesthesia program for 75 years is now offering professional nurses from any background an opportunity to earn their doctoral degree.

 “The level of interest in the nursing profession for this practice doctorate is impressive and speaks to the value that master’s-prepared nurses have for advancing their education with an applied practice focus.”
-Cathleen Wheatley, RN, DNP, CENP Senior Vice President and Chief Nursing Executive of Wake Forest Baptist Health
+Cathleen Wheatley, DNP, RN, CENP, Senior Vice President and System Chief Nurse Executive of Wake Forest Baptist Health.